August Gottlieb Spangenberg

 August Gottlieb Spangenberg (15 July 1704 – 18 September 1792) was a German theologian, minister, and bishop of the Moravian Church.
 As successor to Nicolaus Zinzendorf as bishop of the Moravian Church, he helped develop and lead international Moravian missions in colonial-era Province of Pennsylvania and stabilized Moravian theology and organization.

 Early life and education

 Spangenberg was born on 15 July 1704, in Klettenberg, Holy Roman Empire, in present-day Hohenstein, Thuringia, Germany.
 His father, Georg Spangenberg, was a pastor and ecclesiastical inspector.
 At age 13, Spangenberg left an orphanage to attend the secondary school in Ilfeld.

 In 1722, he entered the University of Jena, where he studied law.
 Johann Franz Buddeus, a professor, took him into his family and arranged a scholarship.
-Spangenberg soon abandoned law for theology, obtaining his degree in 1726 and began to giving free lectures on theology.
+Spangenberg soon abandoned law for theology, obtaining his degree in 1726 and began giving free lectures on theology.